It’s ‘Azad’ – ‘Free‘.

-Pakistani newspapers find it funny that the beggars of Mirpur, some of whom come from the Punjab, demand their donations in British pounds!
+Pakistani newspapers find it funny that the beggars of Mirpur, some of whom come from the Punjab, having fled huge inequality and destitution, demand their donations in British pounds!
 Hilarious.
 Where is the respect for ordinary human beings wherever they are from?
 See Pakistani article.

 It’s a joke!